homearanya/active-escapes/src/pages/blog/hiking-food.md

   heading: Our Travel Blog
   subHeading: Some Guidelines from the Field
 blogListingImage:
   alt: Fresh Hiking Food
   image: ../../img/blog/healthy-food.jpeg
 homePageListingImage:
   alt: Fresh Hiking Food
   image: ../../img/blog/healthy-food.jpeg
+gallery:
+  pictures:
+    - src: ../../img/gallery/amphi_amphi.jpg
+      caption: One of the most recognisable parts of the Drakensberg – the Amphitheatre, Northern Berg.
+    - src: ../../img/gallery/amphi_chains.jpg
+      caption: The chain-ladders consist of two parts, ascending 35m on to the top of the escarpment.
+Amphitheatre, Northern Drakensberg.
+    - src: ../../img/gallery/amphi_falls.jpg
+      caption: The Tugela Falls, Africa’s highest waterfall, drops 614m over the Drakensberg escarpment.
+    - src: ../../img/gallery/amphi_edge.jpg
+      caption: The view from the ‘roof of South Africa’ – Amphitheatre, Northern Berg.
+    - src: ../../img/gallery/amphi_gully.jpg
+      caption: Up or down the gully is an alternative for those who don’t like the exposure of the chain-ladders.
+The guide will often take you up the chainladders and back down the gully.
+    - src: ../../img/gallery/amphi_ladders2.jpg
+      caption: There are two ladders, useful for large groups, or to ascend alongside your friend.
+    - src: ../../img/gallery/amphi_mahai.jpg
+      caption: The third day’s route down the Mahai valley is an easy self-guided day.
+    - src: ../../img/gallery/amphi_swimhole.jpg
+      caption: During summer months, a dip in one of the Tugela pools before it plunges over the edge, may be enticing.
+    - src: ../../img/gallery/amphi_top.jpg
+      caption: Top of the Amphitheatre with the Sentinel Massif in the background.
+    - src: ../../img/gallery/amphi_headwater.jpg
+      caption: Headwaters of the Tugela river, as hikers make their way towards Mont-Aux-Sources –  one of the highest points of the Drakensberg range lying within Lesotho, the province of the Free State and KwaZulu-Natal.
+    - src: ../../img/gallery/amphi_footpath.jpg
+      caption: Start of Day 2 – the basalt cap of the Amphitheatre looms large.
+You will be heading up and over.
 category: 'hiking-food'
-tags: []
+tags:
+  - hiking
+  - food
 ---

 Whether you heading off on day-hike or planning for a week-long expedition, choosing the right food to bring along, can be your <em>‘make or break’</em>.
 Foods are your fuel, and on multi-day hikes you wish to choose wisely for both **endurance** and **recovery**.

 The best hiking foods are those that are **nutrient-dense** and give you **sustained energy** without weighing you down.
 Instead of fatty or sugary refined foods that give you a quick high but also an invariable <em>down</em>, you need to choose foods with complex carbs and proteins, for energy that is slow-released over the course of the day.

 <em>Here are a few food considerations for Day Hikes</em>:

 #### **Focus on lasting energy -**

 The best foods will be protein rich, nutrient-dense and made of complex carb’s and healthy fats – that are digested slowly and release a steady supply of energy.

 Starting out with a bowl of oatmeal (or soaked rolled oats) topped with nuts (good fats), fruit & honey provides just the blend your body will draw from.